Business Improvement Districts

 San Diego's BID Program

-The City of San Diego's BID program, the largest tenant-based program in the state of California, is administered by the City's Office of Small Business.
+The City of San Diego's BID program, the largest tenant-based program in the state of California, is administered by the City's Economic Development Department.
 San Diego's program dates back to 1970 with the creation of the Downtown Improvement Area, California's first metropolitan downtown district.
 Since that time, the small business community and the City of San Diego have created 18 active districts.
 More than 11,000 small businesses participate in these self-assessment districts, raising more than $1.3 million annually.

 A BID provides business area merchants with the resources to develop marketing campaigns, increase awareness, and enhance public improvement projects in partnership with the City.
 An organized business community can work more effectively to create positive change and increase support for businesses in the area.
 In San Diego, BID associations work closely with elected officials and City staff to voice collective concerns, monitor business regulations and obtain funding and support for their business development projects.